Speakers for the Dead

 In the 1930s in rural Ontario, farmer Bill Reid buried the tombstones of a Black cemetery under a pile of broken rocks to make way for a potato patch.
 In the 1980s, descendants of the original settlers, Black and White, came together to restore the cemetery--but there were hidden truths no one wanted to discuss.
 Deep racial wounds were opened.
 Scenes of the cemetery excavation, interviews with residents and re-enactments--including one of a baseball game where a broken headstone is used for home plate--add to the film's emotional intensity.

-Speakers of the Dead was produced as part of the Reel Diversity Competition for emerging filmmakers of colour.
+Speakers for the Dead was produced as part of the Reel Diversity Competition for emerging filmmakers of colour.
 Reel Diversity is a National Film Board of Canada initiative in partnership with CBC Newsworld.

 2000, 49 min 47 s